-As with many things in web design, the answer lies in CSS, specifically the z-index property.
-The z-index property is one of the most important properties in CSS, since it allows you to control the stacking order of elements on a web page.
+As with many things in web design, the answer lies in CSS — specifically the z-index property. z-index is a key property in CSS, since it allows you to control the stacking order of elements on a web page.

 In this post, we’ll discuss what the z-index property means in CSS, how to use it, and some tips for getting the most out of it in your projects.
 Let’s get started.

 What is z-index?

 z-index is the CSS property that controls the stacking order of overlapping elements on a page.
 An element with a higher z-index value will appear in front of an element with a lower z-index value.

 The property is called “z-index” because it sets the order of elements along the z-axis.
 If the x-axis goes left-to-right and the y-axis goes top-to-bottom, the z-axis adds the dimension of “toward” and “away from” the user.
 Elements with a higher z-index value appear closer to the user, and elements with a lower value look farther away.

 If two page elements overlap and no z-index value is given (or both elements have the same z-index value), the element placed last in the HTML code will appear on top of the element placed before it in the code.
 Also, elements that are given a position value (other than static, the default value) appear above elements without a position in the stacking.

 For more information on the z-index property, check out the video below.

 The z-index property takes an integer value.
 The higher the integer, the higher the element will be in the stacking order.
 For example, if you have two elements with a z-index of 0 and 1, the element with a z-index of 1 will be in front of the element with a z-index of 0.